Hidden power tools in iOS 11

-Last year's iOS 10 update added the ability to send a text in Messages in your own handwriting (or at least in whatever you could scrawl on an iPhone-sized screen).
+The iOS 10 update from 2016 added the ability to send a text in Messages in your own handwriting (or at least in whatever you could scrawl on an iPhone-sized screen).
 In iOS 11, Mail adds that capability.
 Just long-press on the screen to summon up the copy/paste pop-up window; scroll through all the options until you reach Insert Drawing.
 Tapping that option takes you to a blank page where you can use a virtual pencil, pen or marker to write out a message.
 When you're done, you can insert it directly into the body of an email.

 It's not exactly a hidden feature, but unless you poke around in the Messages app, you may not know Apple has added two new screen effects to augment the text-enhancing features it first introduced in iOS 10.
 Joining the likes of Balloons and Fireworks are Echo and Spotlight, which pretty much do what their names imply.
 Echo repeats your message in a flurry of text across the screen while Spotlight shines a beam of light around your message.

 Muting conversations in Messages